xsyann/ocr/README.md

 If filenames are provided, recognize chars in filenames.

-If pattern is provided, analyze the predictions.
+If `PATTERN` is provided, analyze the predictions.

 `PATTERN` must be a command that extract the classification from the filename.